-Apple: Samsung's request for access to the iPhone 5 and iPad 3 is harassmentAlex Wagner - Deputy Managing Editor, News Desk
+Apple: Samsung's request for access to the iPhone 5 and iPad 3 is harassmentAlex Wagner - Editorial Director of News and Content

 Apple may have settled its long-standing patent dispute with Nokia earlier this morning, but the Cupertino firm's legal battle with Samsung is still going strong.
 The most recent development in the case was discovered yesterday, which saw Apple file a response to Samsung's request for access to the iPhone 5 and iPad 3.
 In the filing, Apple says that Samsung's request is "an improper attempt to harass," and Apple even begins referring to Samsung as "the copyist" in the filing.
 Apple goes on to say it doesn't believe that Samsung should be granted access to the new iPhone and iPad because Apple is suing over products that already exist, not ones that may exist in the future.
 An excerpt from Apple's filing is available below: